-All residents are screened when they arrive at the New Hanover Regional Juvenile Detention Center.
+All residents are screened when they arrive at the Lenoir Youth Development Center.
 Residents are screened by mental health and medical staff.
 Residents with sexual assault histories and sexual victimization histories are offered treatment in a meeting with a mental health professional within 14 days of admission.
 Medical staff have several intake questions that are PREA related, this allows residents who did not disclose concerns at admission a second opportunity to disclose in a medical environment.
 Mental Health staff also have a series of screening tools they use that also helps to inform the PREA screening tool and resident's treatment planning.
 The Auditor confirmed medical and mental health records are not accessible to the custody staff.
 This process limits access to the most vulnerable information protecting the residents from having information exploited.
 Supporting documentation provided to the Auditor showed how Medical informs Mental Health who follows up on any disclosure of sexual abuse.
-Compliance was based on policies noted.
-The documentation provided showed referrals for treatment follow up, the security of records, interviews and information provided on tours by the Medical and Mental Health staff.
+Compliance was based on policies, the documentation provided, the security of records, interviews and information provided on tours by the Medical and Mental Health staff.

 115.382 Access to emergency medical and mental health services

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-New Hanover Pre-Audit questionnaire
+Lenoir Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 Juvenile Justice Facilities Detention Services Policy and Procedure

 NCDPS Response flowchart

 Medical forms for documenting incidents

 Resident records

 Website on NC Rape Victims Assistance Fund

 Individuals interviewed/ observations made.

 Interviews with Medical Staff

 Interviews with Mental Health Staff

 Interview with Residents

 Interview with PREA Coordinator

 Observation of the medical unit

 Summary Determination

-Indicator (a) The New Hanover Regional Juvenile Detention Center has a on call medical staff who can respond or require the juvenile to go to the hospital depending on the need and urgency of response.
-Registered Nurses are on site at least twice a week as well as a medical practionioner. availability of on call medical and mental health practitioners.
+Indicator (a) The Lenoir Youth Development Center has a on call medical staff who can respond or require the juvenile to go to the hospital depending on the need and urgency of response.
+Registered Nurses are on site daily for 16 hours as well as a medical practitioner several days per week, The facility has the added availability of on call medical and mental health practitioners.
 The services are diverse and consistent with community health clinics.
 Residents report access to these services if they are in crisis.

-Medical staff report having medical autonomy if the resident must go out of the building for emergency services to facilitate
+Medical staff report having medical autonomy if the resident must go out of the building for

-that trip.
+emergency services to facilitate that trip.
 The medical staff state the facility administration is supportive of the work they do, and they work to resolve issues when they arise.
-Client files support quick access to health services in response to PREA allegations, including, when appropriate, the referral to a local hospital for SANE services.
+Resident records support quick access to health services which would be critical in response to PREA allegations.
+Medical report they would refer a victim to a local hospital for SANE services.
 PREA Policy ensures that alleged victims of sexual misconduct receive immediate, unimpeded access to medical and mental health services, the nature and scope of which are determined by medical and mental health practitioners according to their professional judgment.
 Medical staff confirmed their autonomy in making sure resident's needs are addressed.

 Indicator (b) Random staff knew as part of their first responder duties that immediate notification to medical was required.
 This is also stated in the facility's Sexual Assault Response plan available to staff.
-A resident who is in need of a forensic exam will be sent to the New Hanover General Hospital in Wilmington.
+A resident who is in need of a forensic exam will be sent to the UNC Lenoir Health Care in Kinston.
 Staff interviewed understood their role to encourage as detainee to go to the hospital and to not do anything that would destroy to degrade the physical evidence.